Get Started with Datadog

 A complete approach to data observability ensures reliability across the entire data life cycle: from ingestion, to transformation, to downstream usage.
 It allows teams to detect, diagnose, and resolve issues in real time by monitoring key components of your data infrastructure, such as Kafka streams and Spark jobs, and validate data quality through freshness, completeness, and accuracy checks on data in warehouses like Snowflake.
 Data observability also extends to monitoring how data behaves in downstream applications, enabling teams to catch broken dashboards, delayed transformations, or incorrect analytics early.
 Gaining end-to-end visibility into data helps organizations maintain trust in data, reduce downtime, and build confidence in the systems, operations, and decisions built on data.

-To help teams address these challenges, we're excited to announce that Datadog Data Observability is now available in Preview.
-Accelerated by our acquisition of Metaplane, Data Observability currently offers:
+Datadog Data Observability addresses these challenges.
+Accelerated by our acquisition of Metaplane, Data Observability offers:

 In this post, we’ll show you how to use Datadog Data Observability to: